apache/trafficcontrol/docs/source/api/v4/oc_ci_configuration_requests.rst

 Response Structure
 ------------------
 :id:                     An integral, unique identifier for the requested configuration updates.
 :ucdn:                   The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the requested changes apply.
 :data:                   An array of generic :abbr:`FCI (Footprint and Capabilities Advertisement Interface)` base objects.
 :host:                   The domain to which the requested changes apply.
-:request-type:     A string of the type of configuration update request.
+:requestType:            A string of the type of configuration update request.
-:async-status-id:  An integral, unique identifier for the associated asynchronous status.
+:asyncStatusId:          An integral, unique identifier for the associated asynchronous status.
-:capability-type:  A string of the type of base object.
+:generic-metadata-type:  A string of the type of metadata to follow conforming to :rfc:`8006`.
-:capability-value: An array of the value for the base object.
+:generic-metadata-value: An array of generic metadata value objects conforming to :rfc:`8006` and :abbr:`SVA (Streaming Video Alliance)` specifications.
 :footprints:             An array of footprints impacted by this generic base object.

 	.. note:: These are meant to be generic and therefore there is not much information in these documents.
 For further information please see :rfc:`8006`, :rfc:`8007`, :rfc:`8008`, and the :abbr:`SVA (Streaming Video Alliance)` documents titled `Footprint and Capabilities Interface: Open Caching API`, `Open Caching API Implementation Guidelines`, `Configuration Interface: Part 1 Specification - Overview & Architecture`, `Configuration Interface: Part 2 Specification – CDNi Metadata Model Extensions`, and `Configuration Interface: Part 3 Specification – Publishing Layer APIs`.